British Airways-owner IAG cautious on short term flying recovery

 He called for travel corridors to open between countries with high vaccination rates, such as the United Kingdom and the United States.

-IAG's capacity plans put it behind Air France-KLM (AIRF.PA), which said on Thursday it expects to operate 50% of its pre-pandemic flight capacity in the second quarter.
-Lufthansa last week cut its capacity to forecast to about 40% of its pre-pandemic capacity for 2021. read more
+IAG’s capacity plans put it behind Air France-KLM, which said on Thursday it expects to operate 50% of its pre-pandemic flight capacity in the second quarter.
+Lufthansa last week cut its capacity to forecast to about 40% of its pre-pandemic capacity for 2021.

 European airlines hope that by July, much of the continent will be open for travel, meaning bookings will rise and they can ramp up capacity to start repairing their COVID-19 battered finances.